kostiantynvoskovtsov/kostiantynvoskovtsov/README.md

 - 👋 Hi, I’m @kostiantynvoskovtsov
-- 👀 I’m interested in all the things data is
+- 👀 I’m interested in programming and all the things data is
 - 🌱 I’m currently learning J.Angrist's book 'Mastering Metrics'
 - 💞️ I’m looking to collaborate on databse-related/software-engineering projects.
 - 📫 How to reach me kvoskovtsov@gmail.com